graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/mutations.md

 # Mutations

 To perform a mutation you need to have a root Mutation object that is an `ObjectGraphType`.
 Mutations make modifications to data and return a result.
 You can only have a single root Mutation object.
-Mutations are executed serially.
+By default according to specification mutations are executed serially.

 > See the [official GraphQL documentation on mutations](http://graphql.org/learn/queries/#mutations).

 Instead of using the `query` keyword, you are required to use `mutation`.
 Similar to a `query`, you can omit the `Operation` name if there is only a single operation in the request.

 ```graphql
 mutation ($human:HumanInput!) {